jonseymour/sudoku/README.md

 * try to find the most constrained guess during backtracking
 * refine documentation of PUZZLE FORMAT and INPUT
 * factored out stream io into its own package
+* add support for a --format option to select the output puzzle format

 ##1.1 - 9th October, 2015
 * reorganized source code of model package